iamjohnmeyers/Sis-App/README.md

 ✅ A flashing background option to remind the user to drink at a customizable interval

 ## Installation ✨
 Sis' App can be installed on any Android device running Android 8.0 "Oreo" or later.
 You must give premission to allow .apk's from 3rd party "unknown" sources.
+You can download the app from the "Releases" panel or click [here](https://github.com/iamjohnmeyers/Sis-App/releases).

 ## Licenses 📝
 A list of all open source licenses can be viewed [here](https://iamjohnmeyers.github.io/Sis-App/third-party-libs.html).
 All software is licensed under the [Apache Version 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).